Trivia Trap: $10,000 Trivia Ladder

 The three members of the winning team were assigned to positions 1, 2, and 3 in descending order of their performance in the Trivia Race.
 The #1 contestant was shown a set of four answers and had to decide whether to play or pass to the #2 contestant, who in turn could either play or pass; a second pass forced the #3 contestant to play by default.
-The host then asked a question, and the contestant in control chose one answer.
+Eubanks then asked a question, and the contestant in control chose one answer.
 A correct response awarded $1,000 to that individual contestant and allowed him/her to take part in the final $10,000 question, while a miss eliminated him/her from the round.

 Three questions were played in this manner, with the second question initially offered to the higher-ranked contestant who had not answered the first one and the third question given to the last remaining contestant with no option to pass.

 Any team members who answered correctly were shown a fourth set of answers and asked one more question.
 If two or more members took part, each one secretly chose an answer by pressing a button at his/her desk; if only one was playing, he/she would simply state an answer choice aloud.
 Team members who answered correctly won equal shares of the day's $10,000 grand prize.
 If no one answered their individual question correctly, the final question was not played.

 Any team that played the Trivia Ladder five times retired undefeated.

 Broadcast history

 Trivia Trap premiered on October 8, 1984 in ABC's 11:00 AM timeslot, taking over the time period for a house of reruns (like Benson, celebrity Family Feud specials, etc.).
 That time was home to popular game shows The Price Is Right on CBS and Wheel of Fortune on NBC and struggled as a result.
 ABC canceled Trivia Trap after six months and 128 episodes; the show's final episode aired on April 5, 1985.
 The following Monday, All-Star Blitz took over the show's timeslot.
-Game Show Network has aired the show several times on the network.
-Buzzr aired the first two episodes as part of the "Lost and Found" marathon in September 2017, and the show continued to air on Buzzr until April 2018.
+Game Show Network aired the show several times over the late 1990s into the late 2000s, while Buzzr aired the first two episodes as part of the "Lost and Found" marathon in September 2017, and the show continued to air on Buzzr until April 2018.

 Trivia Trap was the final Mark Goodson-produced game show to have an original format.
-From then until the acquisition of Goodson's company by the predecessors of FremantleMedia, all of the shows produced by Mark Goodson Productions were revivals of previous series.
+From then until the acquisition of Goodson's company by the predecessors of FremantleMedia, all of the shows produced by Mark Goodson Productions were revivals of previous series and Trivia Trap was also the last Mark Goodson-produced game show to premiere on ABC until Match Game 90 premiered in July 1990.